 Setting up a HTTPS Virtual Service is very similar to HTTP, the difference is that the Virtual Service port number is 443 for HTTPS and a Virtual Service SSL Certificate must be chosen in the Basic tab.

-jetNEXUS ALB GUI: Creating a HTTPS Virtual Service
+Edgenexus ALB GUI: Creating a HTTPS Virtual Service

 How to allowing traffic when a rule has blocked it

-When firewall blocks an application resource, the rule that is blocking traffic, appears in the Blocking Rules list on the Whitelist page of edgeNEXUS Application Firewall GUI.
+When firewall blocks an application resource, the rule that is blocking traffic, appears in the Blocking Rules list on the Whitelist page of Edgenexus Application Firewall GUI.

 edgeNEXUS Application Firewall: Whitelisting rules

-In order to prevent the firewall from blocking the valid application resource, please move the blocking rule to the Whitelisted Rules list, then press “Update configuration” button. edgeNEXUS Application Firewall will update its effective rule set and the whitelisted rules will not block traffic any more.
+In order to prevent the firewall from blocking the valid application resource, please move the blocking rule to the Whitelisted Rules list, then press “Update configuration” button.
+Edgenexus Application Firewall will update its effective rule set and the whitelisted rules will not block traffic any more.
 Please try accessing the protected application again to verify that no other rule is blocking access.

 How rules are updated

-edgeNEXUS Application Firewall rules can be updated by installing edgeNEXUS WAF OWASP CRS software update. edgeNEXUS Application Firewall will automatically detect updated rule set, load and apply it.
+Edgenexus Application Firewall rules can be updated by installing Edgenexus WAF OWASP CRS software update.
+Edgenexus Application Firewall will automatically detect updated rule set, load and apply it.
 The IDs of whitelisted rules will be kept, however new rules may start blocking valid application resources.
 Please check the Blocking Rules list on the Whitelist page in this case.